TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

+\systemName contributes to the vision of works such as \cite{wang_pointshopar_2023, alghofaili_warpy_2023, leiva_rapido_2021, leiva_pronto_2020}, which streamline digital design and fabrication workflows.
+Some systems focus on specialized fabrication processes, such as \textit{Palette-PrintAR}~\cite{lipkowitz_palette-printar_2024}, which uses AR to design and simulate for multicolor resin 3D printing.
+Unlike these systems, \systemName uniquely integrates a 3D printing workflow directly within its AR interface, providing an all-in-one solution that eliminates the need for external slicing tools or connector software while supporting precise and fully-functional designs.

-\paragraph{Mixed Reality:} The integration of XR in digital design and fabrication also extends to MR environments.
-James and Eckert \cite{james_feasibility_2023} have developed MR systems that allow operators to visualize potential outcomes projected onto the material via real-time physics simulation, enabling adjustments before the actual cutting process begins.
-There are other works in the area of XR explored in spatially conveying information to users \cite{chen_papertoplace_2023, cheng_interactionadapt_2023, dogan_augmented_2024, li_predicting_2024, han_blendmr_2023, cheng_semanticadapt_2021, lindlbauer_context-aware_2019}.
-These can be integrated with digital design and fabrication systems to provide instructions or context-aware interactable menus.
+\paragraph{Mixed Reality:} James and Eckert~\cite{james_feasibility_2023} developed MR systems that allow operators to visualize potential outcomes projected onto the material via real-time physics simulation, enabling adjustments before a metal-cutting process begins.
+Other works explored conveying information spatially to users~\cite{chen_papertoplace_2023, cheng_interactionadapt_2023, li_predicting_2024, han_blendmr_2023}.
+These can be integrated with digital design and fabrication systems to provide instructions or context-aware interactable menus~\cite{dogan_augmented_2024, cheng_semanticadapt_2021, lindlbauer_context-aware_2019} \textit{Window-Shaping}~\cite{huo_window-shaping_2017} enables rapid 3D model creation on and around physical objects using a sketch-and-inflate scheme using a tablet.

-The overlap between XR tools and digital fabrication has been discussed by Dogan et al. \cite{dogan_fabricate_2022} with the focal point of both being used for creating objects in an instant.
-This can be correlated to XR tools used for rapid prototyping including \textit{VRceptioin} by Gruenefeld et al. \cite{gruenefeld_vrception_2022}, \textit{ProtoAR} by Nebeling et al. \cite{nebeling_protoar_2018}, \textit{SpatialProto} by Müller et al. \cite{muller_spatialproto_2021}, and \textit{VirtualComponent} by Kim et al. \cite{kim_virtualcomponent_2019}, bringing design and fabrication closer to a more interactive form \cite{willis_interactive_2010}.
+Building on this foundation, \systemName uniquely and efficiently integrates in-situ constructive solid geometry (CSG) modeling in a seamless 3D printing workflow within an immersive AR interface.
+Unlike existing systems, \systemName allows direct 3D design and printing in any workspace without requiring additional tools or post-processing software.